 Instead, let’s swan dive into the sea of useful information that makes up this 3 day Lisbon itinerary.
 We’ll not only explore some of the top things to do in Lisbon, but we’ll learn about some of the more unusual things to do in Lisbon too.

-By the end of this Lisbon 3 day itinerary, you’ll have a list of things to do in Lisbon at night, know about some of the best restaurants in Lisbon, and even have a guide to some of the best places to stay in Lisbon.
+By the end of this Lisbon 3 day itinerary, you’ll have a list of top things to do in Lisbon, know about some of the best restaurants in Lisbon, and even have a guide to some of the best places to stay in Lisbon.

 Sounds pretty fab right?